Newtayo/Vet-clinic/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.
+> Link to deployed project.

 - [Live Demo Link Not Available](<replace-with-your-deployment-URL>)